Employer of Record Mexico: 2025 Guide to Compliant Hiring

 What is an Employer of Record in Mexico?

-Think of an Employer of Record in Mexico as a local partner that legally hires employees on your company’s behalf.
+An employer of record Mexico is a local partner that legally hires employees on your company’s behalf.
 The EOR becomes the official employer on paper, handling all the complex administrative and legal tasks that come with hiring someone in Mexico.

 How an Employer of Record Works in Mexico